 Ah, childhood.
 It’s all fun and games–until someone loses a tooth.
 Here in Olathe, kids find ways to be active indoors and out all year long.
 Playing sports, skating parks, bounce house parties, climbing trees, jumping off swings, jumping on their sibling, and even playing games in PE at school are all opportunities for your kid to knock a tooth loose or even knock it out completely!
+Family history plays a vital role in your child’s dental health.
+Make sure you book an appointment with the expert dentist in Georgetown Texas right away for the whole family!
 So, what should you do when disaster strikes?

 First, check for more serious injuries.

 Knocking a tooth loose (or out) usually requires a powerful blow to the head, and where head traumas are concerned, the tooth might be the least of your worries.
 Look out for these symptoms of severe head trauma:

 - severe head or earaches

 - double or blurry vision

 If you observe any of these red flags, call 911 or head straight for the emergency room.
 Severe head traumas tend to get worse before they get better because of brain swelling, so it’s best not to take any chances with them.
 You’ll also want to make sure that your child didn’t bite himself during the impact.
 Bites to the tongue, cheeks, or jaw can all require stitches if they’re bad enough.
 Typically, stitches are recommended if the wound is wide enough that you can’t pinch the edges together or if the bleeding doesn’t stop after you’ve applied pressure for ten minutes.

 If you child doesn’t have any of the serious injuries listed above, you can switch your focus to the loose or missing tooth.

 If the tooth has been hit hard, knocked loose, or knocked out…